citation-style-language/documentation/specification.rst

     Geographic location of the publisher

 references
-    Resources related to the procedural history of a legal case
+    Resources related to the procedural history of a legal case or legislation;
+    Can also be used to refer to the procedural history of other items (e.g. "Conference canceled" for a presentation accepted as a conference that was subsequently canceled; details of a retraction or correction notice)

 reviewed-genre
     Type of the item being reviewed by the current item (e.g. book, film)